TOWNS

 Join a Town

-1. 1You must be a citizen of the town's nation, or be nationless.
-Nationless players can only join Independent Towns.
+1. 1You must be a citizen of the town's nation.
+If the town is independent, you must be nationless yourself.

 2. 2Sign a book titled join.